xemantic/claudine/README.md

 ## How can I use this knowledge?

-Claudine is a blueprint of an autonomous agent, therefore you can use it as an inspiration for implementing even more complex systems.
-Just remember about these 3 factors I mention earlier, and substitute them with specificity of your organization.
-For example the "standard" could be the SQL, and the "source of data" would be the database of your organization.
-In such scenario you need only 2 tools:
+Claudine is a blueprint of an autonomous agent.
+Therefore, you can use it as an inspiration for implementing even more complex systems.
+Remember about these three factors I mentioned earlier, and substitute them with the specificity of your organization.
+For example, the "standard" could be the SQL, and the "source of data" would be the database of your organization.
+In such a scenario, you need only two tools:

 1. Database schema reader
 2. SQL executor